alexfernandez/alexfernandez.github.io/2025/on-art.md

 It is not clear how abstract art transmits whatever it is supposed to be transmitting.
 Is it skill by the author, a complex technique or the novelty of a new pattern?
-I must confess that I don't get it.
+I must confess that I don't get it, and so seem to do most people as it has never gained widespread acceptance.

 It is true that music in its purest form (without words or voices) is often seen as abstract.
 The [Pythagoreans](https://en.wikipedia.org/wiki/Pythagoreanism) wondered about the geometric nature of musical chords,